 The verification of the spatial distribution of other pollutants can also be carried out using similar methods to those described above.
-Inventory verification for pollutants such as PM{10} is, however, more problematic due to the diverse nature of PM{10} and the range of sources of primary particles, secondary and mechanically generated coarse particles.
+Inventory verification for pollutants such as $PM{10}$ is, however, more problematic due to the diverse nature of $PM{10}$ and the range of sources of primary particles, secondary and mechanically generated coarse particles.

-Figure 5.2.
-Calibration of area source NO_x model (μg m-3, as NO2) for 2008
+Figure 5.2: Calibration of area source NOx model ( $\mu$ g m-3, as NO2) for 2009

-6. Summary of recommendations for improvements
+6 Summary of recommendation for improvements

-The NAEI work programme has a key objective of continuous improvement in response to changing data requirements, data availability, new research and policy directions.
-This applies as much to the mapping of emissions (as to the compilation of the National totals.
+The NAEI work programme has a key objective of continuous improvement in response to changing data requirements, data availability, new research and changing policy directions.
+This applies as much to the mapping of emissions, as to the compilation of the National totals.

-From 2008 onwards, at the start of each NAEI annual cycle, a horizon scanning report will be prepared.
-This will consider the latest developments in data, the evolution of policy and needs for the emission maps as a whole.
-From this review a detailed set of recommendations for continuous improvement will be made to Defra and the Devolved Administrations.
-This will, in-turn, prioritise the focus of the NAEI's annual maintenance and development initiatives for the emission maps.
+From 2008 onwards, at the start of each NAEI annual cycle, a horizon scanning exercise has been carried out.
+The aim of this exercise is to consider the latest developments in data, the evolution of policy and needs for the emission maps as a whole.
+From this review a detailed set of recommendations for continuous improvement is prepared and discussed with Defra, DECC and the Devolved Administrations.
+This in-turn, enables the NAEI to prioritise and focus its annual maintenance and development initiatives for the emission maps.

-This report has described the methods used to produce the NAEI emission maps for 2007.
-A number of recommendations have been made for improvements to the quality of the maps.
-These are listed below and will form the basis for maintenance items to be taken forward for prioritisation in the horizon scanning report.
+This report has described the methods used to produce the NAEI emission maps for 2008.
+A number of observations and recommendations have been made for further improvements to the quality of the maps as part of this process.
+These are listed below and will form the basis for maintenance items to be taken forward for prioritisation in the horizon scanning exercise for future compilation cycles.